Illinois vs. Charlotte NCAA Football Odds, Plays and Insights | October 2, 2021

 Charlotte Stats and Trends

-- Charlotte's games this season have gone over the total in one out of four opportunities (25%).
+- Charlotte's games this year have hit the over on one of four set point totals (25%).

-- In games that Charlotte amasses more than 448.2 yards, the team is 2-0-1 against the spread and 3-0 overall.
+- Charlotte is 2-0-1 against the spread and 3-0 overall when the team piles up more than 448.2 yards.

 - The 49ers have turned the ball over four times, four fewer times than the Fighting Illini have forced turnovers (8).